trivule/documentation/docs/tuto.md

 # Trivule Tutorial in 5 Minutes

 Welcome to the Trivule introductory tutorial!
 In this tutorial, we will learn how to use Trivule to validate a contact form.
-Here's what we'll do:
+Nous allons utiliser la validation déclarative et la validation impérative Here's what we'll do:

 - Validate the email address (maximum of 32 characters)
 - Validate the name (length must be between 2 and 80 characters, cannot contain numbers)